Llandovery RFC: Post World War II

 They followed in the famous footsteps of Llanelli GS, Llandovery College, St Cyre's CS Penarth and Neath College.

-Ever since Evans joined the Llandovery RFC coaching team in 2010 - first as assistant to Lyndon Lewis and then Head Coach in 2015 - a platoon of players have followed him to Church Bank, to the huge benefit of the East Carmarthenshire club.
+Ever since Evans joined the Llandovery RFC coaching team in 2010 - first as an assistant to Lyndon Lewis and then Head Coach in 2015 - a platoon of players followed him to Church Bank, to the huge benefit of the East Carmarthenshire club.

-As admirers of Evans's coaching methods, his fair and sympathetic handling, astute analysis and ponderous A ball pod system, well over 30 former pupils have played a major role in establishing the Drovers as a leading force in the tough environment of the semi-pro world of the Premiership.
+More than 30 of Evans’s former players later contributed to the development of the Drovers in the semi-professional Premiership.
+Evans was known for emphasizing analytical preparation and the use of an "A-ball pod" system in his coaching approach.

 In his five years as head coach the Drovers have finished second, seventh, second, fourth and fourth in the Premiership and also won the WRU Cup in 2016, when the WRU voted him Premiership Coach of the Year.

-One remarkable fact coming out of such a list is that Evans has moulded no fewer than eight hookers into quality operators.
+Evans has moulded no fewer than eight hookers into quality operators.